pfheatwole/thesis/source/paraglider_dynamics.rst

 This *apparent mass* :math:`m_a` becomes more significant as the density of the vehicle approaches the density of the fluid.
-If the density of the vehicle is much greater than the density of the fluid the effect is often ignored, as is the case for traditional aircraft, which are much more dense than the surrounding air.
-For lightweight aircraft, however, such as a parafoil, where the density of the vehicle is much closer to the density of the air, the effect can be significant.
+If the density of the vehicle is much greater than the density of the fluid then the effect is often ignored, as is the case for traditional aircraft, which are much more dense than the surrounding air.
+For lightweight aircraft, however, where the density of the vehicle is much closer to the density of the air, the effect can be significant.

 Because apparent mass effects are the result of a volume in motion relative to a fluid, its magnitude depends on the direction of the motion relative to the